Skip to content

 Sylvia Meise

-Sylvia Meise: Sylvia is a passionate tracker (since six years), photographer and writer.
+Sylvia Meise: Sylvia is a passionate tracker, photographer and writer.
 She does bird mapping and cares for one of ten peregrine breeding spots in Frankfurt.
 With tracking-courses for beginners she hands on knowledge and fascination for this basic cultural skill.

 Asaf Ben David